 In other cases, deeper veins which aren’t visible on the surface are the underlying cause of the problem.
 These can be treated effectively as well using other minimally-invasive techniques.
 If present, it’s best to treat these first.
 All of these procedures will likely be offered by the same facility, i.e. a vein or vascular center.

 This will improve the surrounding circulation as blood is re-routed to nearby healthy veins.
-There’s no risk of “running out of veins,” either.
+There’s no risk of “running out of veins”.
 Each leg has literally miles of small to mid-sized veins which return blood back up the leg towards the heart.

 The goal of a Microphlebectomy is restoring the leg to its original appearance.
 The only result should be the absence of the ugly, bulging, and often painful varicose vein.
 Most importantly, visible scarring is usually absent.

 Experienced surgeons are trained to make such micro-incisions so that the edges align perfectly and scarring doesn’t occur.
 Often the necessary incisions can be hidden using lines and other pre-existing marks on the skin.
-This is one of many reasons why it’s essential to select a surgeon with lots of experience.
-If any minimal scarring that does occur it tends to fade with time, often completely.
+This is one of many reasons why it’s essential to select a surgeon with extensive experience.
+If any minimal scarring does occur it tends to fade completely with time.

 In general, patients report very little discomfort.
 Many compare the feeling of the initial injection of the local anesthetic as a pinch or similar to a bee sting.
 In the vast majority of cases, patients don’t feel anything after that except for maybe a little pressure.
 The veins are not very deep in the leg and therefore far from any major nerves.
 While technically a surgical procedure, microphlebectomy is considered minimally invasive.
 It is not normally painful nor is there any reason to be frightened.
 We take great pride in putting our patient’s comfort first.